marcelomgarcia/my_data_eng/README.md

 ## SQL

-All SQL queries will contain some combination of these clauses
+All SQL queries will contain some combination of these clauses[^1]

 ```
 SELECT